santisoler/website/README.md

 doi: <doi number of the slides, not the url>
 google_slide: <url for google slides obtained from the html code after Publish on Web>
 image: <light jpg version of one slide for fast web browsing (optional)>
-pdf: <full pdf version of the slides>
+pdf: <full pdf version of the slides> (optional, if doi is given it will be downloaded from it)
 thumbnail: <thumbnail filename located on /images>
 license: <license name defined on _site.yml>
 ---